 - Use a Safe for Small Valuables: A small safe can be used to protect valuable items such as cash, passports, or important documents.
 Make sure the safe is fireproof and securely anchored.

 Dust and debris are unavoidable during renovations, but there are steps you can take to minimize their impact on your belongings.
-Protecting items from dust can reduce the need for extensive cleaning and help prevent long-term damage.
+Sealing off work areas can reduce the need for extensive cleaning and help prevent long-term damage.
+It is crucial to seal off areas to prevent dust from spreading into surrounding rooms.

 - Seal Off Renovation Areas: Use plastic sheeting or dust barriers to seal off the renovation area from the rest of the house.
-Temporary walls or zippered doorways can help contain dust in specific areas, preventing it from spreading to other rooms.
+Temporary walls or zippered doorways can help contain dust in specific areas, preventing it from spreading to other parts of the home.

 - Cover Air Vents and HVAC Registers: Covering air vents and HVAC registers will help prevent dust from circulating throughout the house.
 Remember to change air filters regularly during the renovation to keep the air as clean as possible.